 Student Appeal

 A student has three (3) business days to appeal a University-initiated withdrawal decision.
-The appeal must be submitted in writing to the Vice President for Enrollment Management and Student Affairs and be based on one or more of the following:
+The appeal must be submitted in writing to the Provost and Senior Vice President for Academic and Student Affairs and be based on one or more of the following:

-Clearly erroneous factual findings.
+Clearly erroneous factual findings;

-Substantial procedural irregularities, resulting in bias or placing in question the fairness of the outcome.
+Substantial procedural irregularities, resulting in bias or placing in question the fairness of the outcome;

-New or newly available information that would have affected the outcome or remedy.
+New or newly available information that would have affected the outcome or remedy; or

 Conditions to be met prior to enrollment are unreasonable or inappropriate.